aardbol/cert-manager-webhook-bunny/README.md

 I am in no way affiliated or associated with Bunny.

-(c) David Hidvegi, Leonardo a.k.a. aardbol, and contributors.
+(c) David Hidvegi, Leonardo a.k.a. github.com/aardbol, and contributors.

 License
 -------